freelan-developers/freelan/INSTALL.md

 We assume here that OpenSSL is built and installed in the `C:\OpenSSL-VC` or `C:\OpenSSL-VC-x64` directories.

-Extract the archive were you like then go into the extracted folder with a Windows SDK console.
+Extract the archive where you like then go into the extracted folder with a Windows SDK console.

 For 32 bits: